Jesse-Alves/Trajectory-Planning-for-Pioneer-Robot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a control design project, where the mathematical model of coupled tanks are programed in Simulink file and the Controller in .m files.
-The details of the methodology and programming of the codes are described in the [Article](https://github.com/Jesse-Alves/Analysis-and-Control-Design-for-Coupled-Tanks/blob/main/Paper/Article%20-%20Analysis_and_Control_Design_for_Coupled_Tanks.pdf).
+This is a mobile robotic design project, where the mathematical model of the Pionner robot was programed and tested in Matlab software and the trajectory planning and simulations was performed in python code and V-REP Coppeliam-SIM software.

 ### Prerequisites

-All this project was built using Matlab and Simulink tool.
+All this project was built using Matlab, Python and V-REP software.
 To test the controller project, it is important to have all those file in the same folder.
 <!--This is an example of how to list things you need to use the software and how to install them.
 * npm
   ```sh